Jordan: Military

-The first organised army in Jordan was established on 22 October 1920, and was named the "Arab Legion".
-The Legion grew from 150 men in 1920 to 8,000 in 1946.
+The first organised army in Jordan was established on 22 October 1920, named the "Arab Legion".
+The Arab Legion grew from 150 men in 1920 to 8,000 in 1946.
 Jordan's capture of the West Bank during the 1948 Arab–Israeli War proved that the Arab Legion, known today as the Jordan Armed Forces, was the most effective among the Arab troops involved in the war.
-The Royal Jordanian Army, which boasts around 110,000 personnel, is considered to be among the most professional in the region, due to being particularly well-trained and organised.
+The Royal Jordanian Army, which boasts around 110,000 personnel, is considered to be among the most professional in the region and is particularly well-trained and organised.
 The Jordanian military enjoys strong support and aid from the United States, the United Kingdom and France.
 This is due to Jordan's critical position in the Middle East.
 The development of Special Operations Forces has been particularly significant, enhancing the capability of the military to react rapidly to threats to homeland security, as well as training special forces from the region and beyond.
 Jordan provides extensive training to the security forces of several Arab countries.

 There are about 50,000 Jordanian troops working with the United Nations in peacekeeping missions across the world.
 Jordan ranks third internationally in participation in U.N. peacekeeping missions, with one of the highest levels of peacekeeping troop contributions of all U.N. member states.
 Jordan has dispatched several field hospitals to conflict zones and areas affected by natural disasters across the region.

 In 2014, Jordan joined an aerial bombardment campaign by an international coalition led by the United States against the Islamic State as part of its intervention in the Syrian Civil War.
 In 2015, Jordan participated in the Saudi Arabian-led military intervention in Yemen against the Houthis and forces loyal to former President Ali Abdullah Saleh, who was deposed in the 2011 uprising.

 Law enforcement

-Jordan's law enforcement is under the purview of the Public Security Directorate (which includes approximately 50,000 persons) and the General Directorate of Gendarmerie, both of which are subordinate to the country's Ministry of Interior.
-The first police force in the Jordanian state was organised after the fall of the Ottoman Empire on 11 April 1921.
+Law enforcement is under the purview of the Public Security Directorate (which includes approximately 50,000 persons) and the General Directorate of Gendarmerie, both of which are subordinate to the Ministry of Interior.
+The first police force was organised after the fall of the Ottoman Empire on 11 April 1921.
 Until 1956 police duties were carried out by the Arab Legion and the Transjordan Frontier Force.
 After that year the Public Safety Directorate was established.
 The number of female police officers is increasing.
 In the 1970s, it was the first Arab country to include women in its police force.
 Jordan's law enforcement was ranked 37th in the world and 3rd in the Middle East, in terms of police services' performance, by the 2016 World Internal Security and Police Index.